georgi-stoykov/HardHat-Test-Project/TestSolutionRemarks.md

         run: npx hardhat coverage
 ```

+I also had to the skip the problematic test described below.
+Which I would NOT do in real situation.
+It is better the pipeline to fail.
+I just wanted to show code coverage threshold is respected

 ### 4. Issue found

 I found one issue which I tagged in the title with `[BUG]`.
 An example of bug report I would create in project management system: